 Knowing when to use hits can potentially make or break your season.
-There are certain cases where it makes sense to use a hit, obviously, this depends on your current squad and situation.
-We are however going to highlight the occasions in which we feel are the best time to use this:
+There are certain cases where it makes sense to use a hit, obviously, this depends on your current squad, situation and playing style.
+Below, we will highlight the occasions we feel are the best time to consider a hit:

 When players are injured or suspended

-Your squad consists of 15 players, but you find find a time when you cannot field a team of 11 players who will start matches.
-In this scenario, you could consider paying for a transfer (a hit), why?
-Well, the cost can be very rewarding if you take a hit on the right player.
+Your squad consists of 15 players, but you may find a time when you cannot field a team of 11 players who will start matches.
+In this scenario, you could consider paying for a transfer (a hit).
+But why?
+Well, the cost can be offset if you take a hit on the right player.

-If you think about it, if you make the transfer for a player you know will not start for one that is likely to start, the player in which you purchases just had to score 4 points or more to make it a worthwhile transfer.
-Essentially, all this player has to do is score at least four points to make the transfer worthwhile.
+If you think about it, swapping a player you know will not start for one that is likely to start, means the incoming player must only score 4 points to justify the points hit.
+Essentially, all this player has to do, is score at least four points to make the transfer worthwhile.
 If you transferred in a Goalkeeper or Defender, a clean sheet would already make it worthy.
-If a player gets an assist or a goal, well, replacing a player that will not start in your starting XI will definitely be advantageous.
+If a player gets an assist, or a goal, then replacing a player that will not start in your starting XI will definitely be advantageous.

 When there is a DGW (Double Gameweek)

-A Double Gameweek (DGW) is basically when there are teams that place twice in a single Gameweek.
-This tends to happen due to rescheduled fixtures in a Cup or European participation for a club.
-In some Double Gameweek’s, there are times when there are 15 or more fixtures instead of the usual 10 teams that play in a Gameweek.
+A Double Gameweek (DGW) occurs when there are teams that play twice in a single gameweek.
+This tends to happen due to rescheduled fixtures due to bad weather or clashes with cup competition fixtures.
+In some Double Gameweeks, there can be 15 or more fixtures instead of the usual 10 teams that play in a gameweek.

-If you are planning for a DGW and are not using your Wildcard or Free Hit, it can definitely pay off if you transfer in a player that will play twice in that Gameweek.
-We’re not going to lie, we would typically take a hit for a Midfielder or Striker as they are more likely to get point returns.
-But let’s say for example you have a player who you feel could potentially blank (2 points)… Transferring in a player at this time for someone who is likely to play 180 minutes is definitely a good move.
+If you are planning for a DGW, and are not using your Wildcard or Free Hit, it can definitely pay off to transfer in a player that will play twice in that Gameweek.
+We would typically take a hit for a Midfielder or Forward as they are more likely to get point returns.
+Let’s say, for example, you have a player who you feel could potentially blank (2 points), then transferring in a player for someone who is likely to play 180 minutes, is usually a good move.
 Taking a hit would cost you -4 points, if the player you transferred in plays over 60 minutes in both matches, you have already equalled your hit.
 Of course, within this time, the player could gain an assist or score and can definitely make a positive impact on the points you accumulate.

-As already mentioned, the rules allow a free transfer every Gameweek.
-Let’s say one of your most expensive players is out for a month… Well, replacing this player will free you up a lot of money to upgrade your team elsewhere.
+As already mentioned, the rules allow one free transfer every gameweek.
+Let’s say one of your most expensive players is out for a month (due to injury or suspension).
+Replacing this player will free up a lot of money to upgrade your team elsewhere.
 Not only that, but when a player is injured, they will end up being the most transferred out player.
 How does this affect you?
 Well, you might already know about Price Rises and Price Decreases.
-If you own a player and a lot of people transfer them in, that player will get a price increase (a price decrease will happen in the opposite scenario).
-So, let’s say a highly owned player was out for 2 months and everybody started transferring them out.
-To increase your squad value, you would tend to get rid of this sort of player earlier rather than later.
-A boost in Squad Value can definitely benefit you over the course of the season!
+If you own a player, and a lot of people transfer them in, that player will get a price increase (a price decrease will happen in the opposite scenario).
+So, let’s say a highly owned player was out for two months and everybody started transferring them out.
+To preserve your squad value, you would want to get rid of this player sooner rather than later.

 When you are going for broke

-Let’s take a certain case into mind here… You are over 10 points away from pole position in your Mini-League; your line-up is solid but it’s quite ‘templated’ and very similar to your opposition.
-Here, you probably wouldn’t gain many points playing it safe so to get the advantage, you have to take the risk to succeed.
+Let’s paint a picture here.
+You are over 10 points away from pole position in your Mini-League; your line-up is solid but it’s quite ‘templated’ and very similar to your opposition.
+Here, you probably wouldn’t gain many points playing it safe, so, to get the advantage, you may decide to take the risk to get ahead.

-It’s a bit of a gamble indeed, but this gamble could well be the best transfer that gains the advantage you need to take over.
+It’s a gamble indeed, but this gamble could well offer the advantage you need to get ahead.

-Here, you could potentially take a minus 4 or minus 8 for two differential players that are in-form that your opposition doesn’t have.
-It’s not a guaranteed way to come on top but in some cases, risks need to be taken and this could reward you massively!
+Here, you could potentially take a minus 4 or minus 8 for two in-form, differential players your opposition doesn’t have.
+It’s not a guaranteed way to come on top but, in some cases, risks need to be taken and this could reward you massively.

-In certain Gameweeks, there will be a time when there is an obvious pick for captaincy that can reward you massively (especially with Double Points).
-Let’s say there is a player that is massively in-form and they come up against the bottom of the League.
-In this case, this player would no doubt be heavily owned and all of your oppositions already have or are thinking about getting him in your squad.
-In this case, taking a minus 4 hit and getting him in would definitely be a good time to do it.
-If you think about it, not owning this player and then he goes ahead and scores a hat-trick, this could cost you massively… So taking just. -4 doesn’t seem too bad here.
-It doesn’t always pay off, there are a lot of cases in which the most popular player to haul ends up blanking, in which case, a differential captain that got double-digit returns could be the best thing you ever did.
-Depending on your situation, we would definately consider looking at stats or the ‘Eye Test’ before making these sort of decisions.
+In certain gameweeks, there will be a time when there is an obvious pick for captaincy.
+Let’s say there is a player that is massively in-form and they come up against the bottom of the league side.
+In this case, the player will be in the thoughts of your opposition (if not already owned by them).
+Taking a minus 4 and getting him in could be worth the cost.
+Not owning this player and him scoring a hat-trick could be devastating.
+Taking a -4 to prevent this situation doesn’t seem too bad.
+It doesn’t always pay off, and of course the converse is true.
+A differential captain that gets double-digit returns (without a hit) can also be highly rewarding.
+Regardless of the situation, we would definitely consider looking at stats, or the ‘Eye Test’, before making these sorts of decisions.

 There are times in the season where you end up having a Blank Gameweek (BGW).
-This is when you don’t have all the 20 teams playing in the same Gameweek, you can even end up with weeks where there are only 6 matches or fewer.
+This is when you don’t have all the 20 teams playing in the same gameweek, you can even end up with gameweeks where there are only six matches (or fewer).

-Considering this, it could be likely that you end up in a situation where you can only field 8-9 players and the rest of your players don’t play.
-You can better prepare yourself for these scenarios by planning for these Gameweeks but if you end up in a situation without a starting XI, this is what we recommend.
+Considering this, it could be likely that you end up in a situation where you can only field 8 (or less) players and the rest of your players don’t play.
+You can better prepare yourself for these scenarios by planning for these gameweeks, but if you end up in a situation without a starting XI, this is what we recommend.

 Okay, so you have 8 players and only 1 free transfer; now you have 9 players who are likely to start.
-So, a hit will cost me 4 points, but if I was to transfer in a Midfield or Striker with a good fixture, a hit here would most certainly pay off.
-Ultimately, you transfer in a player that is not starting and in a bad case scenario, you end up with -2 for minutes played.
-However, if the player you transferred in gets either a clean sheet, assist or a goal, this can be massively rewarding.
-Depending on the situation, you could well take a minus 8 or minus 14 in this situation.
-We don’t advise on large hits but if you feel confident enough, well, why not?
+So, a hit will cost me 4 points, but if I was to transfer in a Midfield or Striker with a good fixture, a hit here could certainly pay off.
+Ultimately, you transfer in a player that is not starting and in the worst-case scenario; you end up with -2 for minutes played.
+However, if the player you transferred in gets either a clean sheet, assist or a goal, your net position could be improved.
+Depending on the situation, you could well take a minus 8 (or even a minus 12).
+We don’t advise on large hits, but if you feel confident enough, then go for it.

-To conclude, the key to using point hits is a tricky one and always needs to be done for good reason with research behind your moves.
+To conclude, using point hits is can be tricky and sometimes lead to a dangerous road.
+They should always be done for good reason and with solid research behind your moves.
 Here are the main reasons in which you should think about taking a hit:

 - If you are hit with injuries.
 An injury crisis can cripple you for weeks or months.
-You can spend 6-7 weeks clawing your way out of a hole with your one transfer per week strategy but you shouldn’t really let this happen.
-If you have 3-4 players go down to injuries, just take the 8-12 point hit and regain the strength of your team.
+You can spend 6-7 weeks clawing your way out of a hole with your one transfer per week strategy.
+If you lose 3-4 players to injury, just take the 8-12 point hit and regain the strength of your team.

 - Staying ahead of your Mini-League.
-If you commit to taking point hits, you will always have a fresher and more ‘in-form’ squad than your opponents.
-Are there 3 really in-form players and it’s going to take you 3 weeks to get them?
-By the time you get them all, new hot guys will pop up with favourable fixtures and you’ll be trying to get them too, plus replace injured players and you’ll miss the run.
-If the opportunity presents itself in the form of 3 extremely decent players with extremely favourable fixtures (for a 3-4 week period), well, go for it!
+If you commit to taking point hits, you should have a fresher and more ‘in-form’ squad than your opponents.
+Are there 3 really in-form players you want?
+Is it going to take you 3 weeks to get them all in?
+By the time you get them, there will be other players you want.
+If the opportunity presents itself (in the form of 3 decent players with favourable fixtures – for a 3-4-week period), then go for it.